marlow-h/community/sig-on-premises/charter.md

 - Ensure that users have operational instrumentation necessary to safely run a feature store in production.
 - Ensure that users have the documentation and tutorials necessary to both deploy, operate, and use a feature store.
 - Ensure that Kubeflow maintains a cohesive data tooling vision with respect to feature stores.
+- Ensure that users can contribute to and have access to a list of known working reference designs regarding hardware.
+- Ensure that users have access to a full stack of known interoperable versions and OSes for kube

 #### Cross-cutting and Externally Facing Processes